AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems.md

 * [Creating Deep Play Time Maximization Model](RetentionSystems/CreatingDeepPlayTimeMaximizationModel.md)

-  * The model chooses actions or events that maximizes play time.

   * Have higher play time potential due to its ability to exploit and explore than the other four models, but tend to be risky to use.

   * Minimal implementation takes a minimum of 2 hours using DataPredict™, especially if custom events are associated with the model's output.